jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Upgrade to the latest version of the module

 The bug you are reporting may already be fixed in the latest version of the module.
-You can check which version of xlsxwriter that you are using as follows:
+You can check which version of xlsxWriter that you are using as follows:

-    python -c 'import xlsxwriter; print xlsxwriter.__version__'
+    python -c 'import xlsxwriter; print(xlsxwriter.__version__)'

 The [Changes](https://github.com/jmcnamara/XlsxWriter/blob/master/Changes) file lists what has changed in the latest versions.